Amd36/urdf_exports/README.md

+# urdf_exports

-This repo contains the sw2urdf exports.
+This repo contains the sw2urdf exports